My Dad’s Easiest-Ever Chocolate Fudge

 Pour the fudge into your prepared pan.
 It should be liquid enough to spread out evenly on its own.

-Allow the fudge to cool before you cut it.
+Allow the fudge to cool completely before you cut it.
 I find that about 1/2 hour at room temperature is good.
 Use a thin-bladed sharp knife to cut the fudge.
 You can dip the knife in hot water, wiping the blade dry with a dish cloth, if needed.